bclover/real-world-functional-programming-book/gitbook/part3/reduce.md

 Reduce: Take an Array of things in as well as an accumulator, give the current value of the accumulator and the current item in the Array to the reduce function, whatever that function returns will be set as the new value for the accumulator.
 Whatever the accumulator value is after the last item in the Array has been iterated over, that's what is returned from the function.
 The `reduce` function expects a pure reducer function, and is itself a pure function.

+It's called "accumulator" because it's assumed to accumlate, or "collect" values over time, but that isn't always the case.
+You can return whatever you want from your `reducer` function.

 Unlike `map` and `filter`, the `reduce` function can take long while to wrap your head around.

+> Map... change stuff.
+> Filter... filter stuff.
+> Reduce... uh... convert, or... uh....

 Additionally, you can still struggle to remember exactly how it works for a long time, and continually look up the documentation on parameter order, and the reducer function parameter order.
 Also, the accumulator can be anything (a `Number` for adding numbers, another `Array` for doing a more complicated `map`, etc) so it can take time to find creative uses from your own exploration.
 Give yourself some slack; this is the hardest of The Big 3 list comprehensions to memorize, use, and get proficient with.

-For those familiar with the [Redux](https://redux.js.org/) framework, the function `reduce` takes is called a reducer function, and that's basically the core of how Redux works.